 The Food and Agriculture Organization of the United Nations (FAO)

-CARE is a leading humanitarian organization fighting global poverty.
+Care International in the Caucasus (CARE) is a leading humanitarian organization fighting global poverty.
 CARE’s program in the South Caucasus aims to reduce rural poverty, vulnerability and social injustice and improve conditions for sustainable development, thereby contributing to stability and peace in the region.
-Within the framework ENPARD-project, CARE international in the Caucasus contributes to the development of agricultural cooperatives in the 7 municipality :Senaki, Abasha, khobi (Samegrelo region), OzurgeTi, Lanchkhuti Chokhatauri (Guria region) and Tsageri (Racha-lechkhumi region).

 Georgian Institute of Public Affairs (GIPA) was established in 1994.
 The Georgian Rural Development Department (GRDD) of GIPA is the successor of a USDA-funded program launched in June 2003 and managed by GIPA since April 2005.
 The GRDD of GIPA promotes rural development and an improved quality of life for Georgia’s rural population through knowledge-based agricultural education.
 Specific activities include providing a wide variety of services such as education and capacity-building, institutional development, designing sustainable socio-economic solutions for conflict and economically depressed zones, policy making and administration in the fields of agriculture, rural development and project management.